junzhanghw/draft-deshpande-multi-verifier/draft-deshpande-rats-multi-verifier.md

 **Threat:** A compromised LV can orchestrate attacks, such as approving malicious attestations, wrongly aggregating attestation results or leaking sensitive evidence.
 This is a single point of failure from a trust perspective.

-**Mitigation:** The LV MUST be hardened and operate in a secure environment.
+**Mitigation:** The LV MUST be hardened and operate and store its Keys in a secure environment.
 Its operation SHOULD be auditable.
-Component Verifier (CVs) should be designed to minimize the trust placed in the LV.
+Component Verifiers should be made available suitable trust anchors so that they can establish required trust in the authority of the LV.

 ##### Communication Security (LV <-> CV)